-"I want to write something new, something extraordinary and beautiful and simple and intricately patterned."
+"I want to write something new, something extraordinary and beautiful

 - F. Scott Fitzgerald